Durrës: Education

 Durrës has a long tradition of education since the beginning of civil life from antiquity until today.
 After the fall of communism in Albania, a reorganization plan was announced in 1990, that would extend the compulsory education program from eight to ten years.
 The following year, major economic and political crisis in Albania, and the ensuing breakdown of public order, plunged the school system into chaos.
 Later, many schools were rebuilt or reconstructed, to improve learning conditions especially in larger cities of the country.
-Durrës is host to academic institutions such as the University of Durrës, Albanian College of Durrës, Kajtazi Brothers Educational Institute, Gjergj Kastrioti High School, Naim Frashëri High School, Sports mastery school Benardina Qerraxhiu and Jani Kukuzeli Artistic Lycee.
+Durrës is host to academic institutions such as the University of Durrës, Albanian College of Durrës, Kajtazi Brothers Educational Institute, Gjergj Kastrioti High School, Naim Frashëri High School, sports mastery school Benardina Qerraxhiu and Jani Kukuzeli Artistic Lycée.

 One of the city's main sights is the Byzantine city wall, also called Durrës Castle, while the largest amphitheatre in the Balkans is close to the city's harbour.
 This fifth-century construction is currently under consideration for listing as a UNESCO World Heritage Site.